As IT evolves alongside both the physical and – now more common – digital workplace, so too does the IT infrastructure that sustains it.

 What is IT infrastructure?

 IT infrastructure refers to the collection of hardware, software, and networks that maintain the operation and delivery of IT-managed services.
-In short, it is the floor plan of infrastructure components that make up your whole enterprise IT environment.

-Some of the advantages of a well-oiled infrastructure include (but are not limited to) better customer service, greater employee productivity, streamlined organization of data centers, and faster, more seamless delivery of solutions into a market.
+Some advantages of a well-oiled infrastructure include (but are not limited to) better customer service, greater employee productivity, streamlined organization of data centers, and faster, more seamless delivery of solutions into a market.

 The 3 main IT infrastructure components